rramadeu/rramadeu.github.io/_posts/2019-11-27-Gmatrix-0Det.md

 ---

-Common cases when the G matrix determinant is zero
+Common cases when the G matrix doesn't invert

-Here, I show common genetic reasons where can lead to genomic relationship matrix determinant equal to 0.
-They are commonly based on population structure or repeated information.
+Here, I show common genetic reasons where can lead to genomic relationship matrix with problems in the inverstion (i.e., determinant equal to 0).
+They are commonly based on population structure or repeated (or highly similar) information.
 The cases are not always true, but they can represent why you have a strong linear dependence in your G matrix (Van Raden 2008), and, therefore, a determinant equal 0 with not unique inverse for the matrix.
 After identifying the reason, you can take action in order to manage the data before building the G matrix.

 If you know any other common reason, please let me know and I can add to